lmtanco/3dti_AudioToolkit/test/04_HL/HL_tests.md

 * The bands are the same as in testHL-01.cpp.
 The hearing loss object is used to process five inputs which have increasing power which are processed by the hearing loss simulator, to compare the outputs.

 * [testHL-07.cpp](./testHL-07.cpp): work in progress.

+## Gammatone tests (new simpler class)

+ work in progress to test the new implementation of the gammatone filter bank, trying to get same output as previous tests.

+* [testHL-08.cpp](./testHL-08.cpp): This first test just tests the validity of the Setup function overloads.
+* [testHL-09.cpp](./testHL-09.cpp): Tries to gest same results as [testHL-04.cpp](./testHL-04.cpp).
+* [testHL-10.cpp](./testHL-10.cpp): Compares the old class and the new class when there is no grouping of Gammatone Filters.

+## Audiometry to Gammatone (new class)
+* [testHL-11.cpp](./testHL-11.cpp): Tests the new class that configures expander parameters from audiometry.